peterhoward42/vue-learning/README.md

         *  Define output to receive as props
         *  Pass lat/long to output as attribs
         *  Debug
-    o  Handle event on postcode input keystroke o  maybe don't need to bind, sort out event first
+    *  Handle event on postcode input keystroke
-            *  first bind to variable
-            *  then add a watcher
-            o  have the watcher call a callback fn o  first bind input to a var in input component o
-        o  first need handler on input element, or make it emit event o  What low level vue construct
-        o  Delegate to postcode app parent handler o  Add docco to changed components
-    o  Make handler to:
+    *  Make function to:
-        o  Set lat / long
-        o  Decide if error should show
-    o  Any more Styling
+        *  How push this into a generic js function /module?
+            *  Get a function to be recognized and called
+            *  Improve getting composite response and using it
+            *  Comment getLatLong

-o  Bring in props or state accordingly o  Update one tiny piece to feed from a REST API query with the corresponding state held in the Vue instance itself. - blocking REST call to start with. o  Migrate the state management just introduced into VueX o  Move the rest of the state into VueX o  Upgrade to async fetch of data o  Upgrade UX to that of postcode finder o  Try out the build/deploy suggestions. o  Go back to my notes and the user guide to see what big thigs I've missed.
+o  Upgrade getLatLong() to fetch from REST api (sync)
+    o  Use axios foo.then.bar idiom o  Migrate the state management just introduced into VueX o  Move the rest of the state into VueX o  Upgrade to async fetch of data and show spinner o  Upgrade UX to that of postcode finder o  Try out the build/deploy suggestions. o  Go back to my notes and the user guide to see what big thigs I've missed.